 My next step was to examine Mark's existing site.
-The first thing I notived was that navigation was laborious.
+The first thing I noticed was that navigation was laborious.
 It took three clicks to go from the homepage to a project page, viewing a second project took two more clicks.
-The site architecture looked like this:
+The old site architecture looked like this:

-I wanted to make it as easy as possible for users to start looking at his work, so tried to remove as much friction from the process as possible.
-To do this, I flatted the architecture so that every page is alays available with one click.
+I wanted to remove as much friction from the process as possible, so I simplified the site architecture to every page is reachable witha single click.
 The new architecture looked like this:

 However, Mark preferred the navigation menu I made for the mobile site.

 He liked the hamburger menu functionality and how the images stood on their own without the the sub-navigation menu text distracting.

 On desktop, I recreated this experience with a dropdown menu that was triggered by hovering over "Work" in the main navigation menu.
 Each project was now broken out as its own page.

 To create the editorial feel Mark identified, I organized the images into a grid - similar to how a magazine might be laid out.
 I wanted the images to be arranged in a manner that drew the eye down the page, presenting the project as if the user were on a walking tour of the house.